 - Complete with a nice little music sting timed just right to go with the stabbing.

 - Syphon Filter series: Most levels have an "infiltration" theme and a "danger" or "battle" theme, which are dynamically segued between.
-Omega Strain also has "suspense" and "boss" variations for certain missions.
+The second trilogy also has "suspense" and "boss" variations for certain missions.

 - Naval Ops series of games featured variations of this.
 In Warship Gunner, proximity to enemy ships triggered the BGM to change from a naval theme to a low volume, tense repeating beat that would expand if the fighting went longer.
 Warship Gunner II featured varying BGM that changed from the main, rather unremarkable track to a more appropriate combat track.